Astros vs. Phillies Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros' Framber Valdez (2-2) will make his sixth start of the season.
+- The Astros will send Cristian Javier (2-0) to the mound for his sixth start this season.

+- In five starts this season, he's earned a quality start in two of them.

+- Javier has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent